preppie22/averagenerdpost.com/src/about.md

 Have you ever had that kid in class who was nerdy, annoying, loved physics, and computers?
 That was me.
 Kinda like Jason Fox from [FoxTrot](https://foxtrot.com/) but maybe not as smart.
 I've always believed that knowledge shouldn't be behind a paywall, but its application and any product derived from it is fair game.
 For example, the [LZMA](https://en.wikipedia.org/wiki/LZMA) compression method (7zip) is open source, but you can totally write an application that implements it and sell it.
 Having knowledge on fundamental technologies open to the public encourages research and improves the lives of everyone on this planet.

+If you have any feedback or ideas, you can email me at piyushpuranik \[at\] gmail · com.
+You can also find me on any one of my other profiles below:

 [![GitHub Icon](/assets/icons/github.svg){eleventy:widths=40 style="margin: 8px 8px 0 0;"}](https://github.com/preppie22/)
 [![LinkedIn Icon](/assets/icons/linkedin.svg){eleventy:widths=40 style="margin: 8px 8px 0 0;"}](https://www.linkedin.com/in/piyush-puranik/)
 [![YouTube Icon](/assets/icons/youtube.svg){eleventy:widths=40 style="margin: 8px 8px 0 0;"}](https://www.youtube.com/@AverageNerdTalks?sub_confirmation=1)

 # Policies

+## AI Policy

+No AI is used for editing or writing text content on this website.
+However, AI may be used to generate featured images for illustrative or aesthetic purposes.
+All AI generated images or content will have a clear label stating they were generated using AI.

-## Images
+## Image Content Policy

 All images used on this website have an attribution if they have been sourced from elsewhere on the web.
 If an image is AI generated, it will be clearly stated.
 If an image has no attribution then it is my original work.
-You are free to link to any of my original images as long as they are clearly attributed (title, author, link).
+You are free to link to any of the original images as long as they are clearly attributed (title, author, link).

-## Privacy
+## Privacy Policy

 This website does not use any tracking cookies or serve targeted ads.